 How the Coordinator Plans and Delegates

 The Coordinator transforms a specification into a directed acyclic graph (DAG) where each node is a bounded subtask and each edge is a dependency.
-The VeriMAP arXiv companion defines the Coordinator as "the central orchestrator of multi-agent task execution, following the task plan (represented as a DAG) to support reliable and adaptive execution."
+The VeriMAP arXiv companion frames the Coordinator as the central orchestrator that follows a DAG-structured task plan to support reliable, adaptive execution across agents.

-Decomposition couples task generation with verification design: for each subtask, VeriMAP's planner produces both the subtask instruction (the work unit) and a verification module (a suite of verification functions), so each subtask arrives with its own definition of done.
-Two decomposition strategies dominate and suit different codebase shapes.
+Decomposition couples task generation with verification design: for each subtask, VeriMAP's planner produces both the subtask instruction and a verification module, so each subtask arrives with its own definition of done.
+Two decomposition strategies dominate.
 Repository-level decomposition (SWE-agent, OpenDevin) treats the whole repo as the unit of analysis; it works well for monorepos but scales poorly past a few hundred thousand files.
 Standardized output coordination (MetaGPT, ChatDev) uses structured output schemas; it handles polyrepo cleanly but a wrong schema forces cascading plan revisions.
-Intent uses repository-level decomposition backed by the Context Engine, which is why it performs best on large, interconnected codebases.
-The MaintainCoder paper offers related context on architectural awareness in planning.
+Cosmos uses repository-level decomposition backed by the Context Engine, which is why it performs best on large, interconnected codebases.

-VeriMAP gates execution on verification: the Coordinator cannot proceed to dependent subtasks until upstream verification succeeds, which prevents unverified parents from poisoning children.
-For context assembly, VeriMAP uses a pull model: "The Coordinator merges their structured outputs into a single dictionary.
-It then provides this dictionary as context to the child node's Executor."
-Pull keeps contexts small but requires the Coordinator to anticipate what each child needs; push (forwarding full history) avoids that burden but accumulates context and produces "lost in the middle" effects.
-Pull wins for independent DAG nodes; push wins for short exploratory tasks.
+VeriMAP gates execution on verification: the Coordinator cannot proceed to dependent subtasks until upstream verification succeeds, preventing unverified parents from poisoning children.
+For context assembly, VeriMAP uses a pull model where the Coordinator merges structured outputs into a dictionary and provides it as context to each child Executor.
+Pull keeps contexts small but requires the Coordinator to anticipate what each child needs; push (forwarding full history) avoids that burden but produces "lost in the middle" effects.
 Google's write-up on multi-agent framework design discusses context management at a production level.

-Intent's Coordinator runs on top of the Context Engine, which performs semantic codebase analysis before decomposition and drafts a spec that serves as a living document for the project.
-This architectural grounding lets specialist agents receive scoped context per subtask rather than an undifferentiated slice of the repository.
+Cosmos runs the Coordinator on top of the Context Engine, which performs semantic codebase analysis before decomposition.
+This architectural grounding lets the Coordinator produce scoped context per subtask rather than handing each Implementor an undifferentiated slice of the repository.

 The retry budget is the single most important production configuration in CIV.
 VeriMAP's published defaults cap the per-subtask execution-verification loop at 3 attempts, with a separate 5-iteration cap on replanning.
-Teams should calibrate against cost per round (at 40K tokens per attempt, a 10-round budget burns 400K tokens per subtask), failure shape (format errors recover cheaply with low budgets; semantic failures rarely improve with more retries, but replanning does), and task determinism (pure code generation converges under retry; external-API tasks may never converge).
-On exhaustion, escalation should trigger replanning or human routing; indefinite retry loops waste tokens without improving outcomes.
+Teams should calibrate against cost per round (if a subtask consumes roughly 40K tokens per attempt, a 10-round budget burns 400K tokens on that subtask alone), failure shape (format errors recover cheaply; semantic failures rarely improve with more retries, but replanning does), and task determinism (pure code generation converges under retry; external-API tasks may not).
+On exhaustion, escalation should trigger replanning or human routing.

 How Implementors Execute in Parallel with Isolated Context